yWorks/yfiles-for-html-demos/demos/input/reparenthandler/README.md

 ## Things to Try

 Select and move a node.
-While dragging, press the `Shift` key to add or remove a node from a group.
+While dragging, press the Ctrl (or Cmd on Mac) key to add or remove a node from a group.
 Angled indicators are shown at the group's corners if adding or removing is possible.

 ## Node Types

 - _Red nodes_ cannot be added to any group.
 - _Green nodes_ and _blue nodes_ can be added only to groups of the same color.
-- _Green nodes_ can be reparented without pressing the `Shift` key.
+- _Green nodes_ can be reparented without pressing the Ctrl (or Cmd on Mac) key.